 Highways, Market Access, and Spatial Sorting

-We design a spatial model featuring workers embodied with heterogeneous skills.
-In equilibrium, locations with improved market access become relatively more attractive to the high- skilled, high-income earners.
-We then empirically analyze the effects of the construction of the Swiss highway network between 1960 and 2010 on the distribution of income at the local level, as well as on employment and commuting by education level.
-We find that the advent of a new highway access within 10km led to a long-term 19%-increase of the share of high-income taxpayers and a 6%-decrease of the share of low-income taxpayers.
-Results are similar for employment data decomposed by education level, as well as for in- and out-commuters.
+We design a parsimonious spatial equilibrium model featuring workers embodied with heterogeneous skills and non-homothetic preferences.
+In equilibrium, locations with improved commuting access become relatively more attractive to high-income earners.
+We empirically analyse the effects of the construction of the Swiss highway network between 1960 and 2010 on the population size and composition of municipalities.
+We find that the advent of a new highway access led to a long-term 24% increase in the share of top-income taxpayers and a 8% decrease in the share of low-income taxpayers, impacting segregation by income.
 Highways also contributed to job and residential urban sprawl.

 Transportation, Highway, Market access, Income sorting.